Spacers and standoffs

 In general, a spacer is a solid material used to separate two parts in an assembly.
 Spacers can vary in size from microns to centimeters.
 They can be made of metal, plastic, glass, and other materials.
 Shapes include flat sheet, cylindrical and spherical.

 A standoff is a threaded separator of defined length used to raise one part in an assembly above another.
 They are usually round or hex (for wrench tightening), often made of stainless steel, aluminum, brass, or nylon, and come in male-female or female-female forms.
 In electronics they are frequently used to raise a printed-circuit board above a surface.
 Insulating standoffs keep two parts from touching each other, thereby preventing electrical shorts.
 In some cases (e.g., D-subminiature connectors), short standoffs may be used to receive the jackscrews that lock the connection together.

-Both Spacers and Standoffs come in Round and Hex shapes with male and female threads.
-Knurling on the outside surface can also be done to provide sturdier grip.

 In contrast, some spacers may look similar to standoffs but are unthreaded pieces of tubing which let the entire bolt pass through.
 Since they cannot be tightened, they are usually round.

 Audio visual equipment (e.g., AV amplifiers) can utilise extra space above or below their mounting in order to achieve extra cooling in the way of better airflow.
 AV spacers are made for this purpose.